-Said Harvard President Derek Bok three years ago, “Early admission programs tend to advantage the advantaged.
+Three years ago, Harvard President Derek Bok said, “Early admission programs tend to advantage the advantaged.
 Students from more sophisticated backgrounds and affluent high schools often apply early to increase their chances of admission, while minority students and students from rural areas, other countries, and high schools with fewer resources miss out.
 Students needing financial aid are disadvantaged by binding early decision programs that prevent them from comparing aid packages.
 Others who apply early and gain admission to the college of their choice have less reason to work hard at their studies during their final year of high school.”

-Now four years later, Harvard and Princeton are re-instituting Early policies and, interestingly, university administrators are citing the very reasons they used to eliminate the programs in 2006 as they are to reinstate them in 2011.
+Now just a few years later, Harvard and Princeton are re-instituting Early policies and, interestingly, university administrators are citing the very reasons they used to eliminate the programs in 2006 as the reasons to reinstate them in 2011.
 Said Princeton’s Tilghman upon reinstating the program, “By reinstating an early program, we hope we can achieve two goals: provide opportunities for early application for students who know that Princeton is their first choice, while at the same time sustaining and even enhancing the progress we have made in recent years in diversifying our applicant pool and admitting the strongest possible class.”

 Charlie Sheen’s longtime publicist recently resigned in light of his client’s rampage in the press.
 Is it possible he has resurfaced as the spin doctor for Harvard and Princeton?
-The truth of the matter is that Harvard and Princeton are reinstating their early programs because other colleges did not follow suit by eliminating their own early programs.
-Harvard and Princeton were thus left at a competitive disadvantage and while their applicant numbers and admission statistics continued to rise, they likely could have risen even higher if they had not eliminated their Early policies in the first place.
+The truth of the matter is that Harvard and Princeton are reinstating their Early programs because other colleges did not follow suit by eliminating their own Early programs.
+Harvard and Princeton were thus left at a competitive disadvantage and while their applicant numbers and admissions statistics continued to rise, they likely could have risen even higher if they had not eliminated their Early policies in the first place.

-For all the applicants who want to use their early card and maybe even end the process in December, no doubt many of them applied Early Action to Yale or Stanford, or Early Decision to another school.
-It has long been said that Early Decision or in Yale’s case, SCEA (Single-Choice Early Action), attracts the best and the brightest – certainly the most motivated because these applicants are finished with their applications by November 1st.
-For all we know, the applicant pool at both of these schools may have been weaker than in the years when Early Action and Early Decision were in existence at Harvard and Princeton.
+For all the applicants who want to use their Early card and maybe even end the process in December, no doubt many of them applied Early Action to Yale or Stanford, or Early Decision to another school.
+It has long been said that Early Decision or in Yale’s case SCEA (Single Choice Early Action) attracts the best and the brightest — certainly the most motivated because these applicants are finished with their applications by November 1st.
+For all we know, the applicant pools at both of these schools may have been weaker than in the years when Early Action and Early Decision were in existence at Harvard and Princeton.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.